SilentVoid13/Templater/docs/docs/internal-variables-functions/contribute.md

 Every module extends the [InternalModule](https://github.com/SilentVoid13/Templater/blob/master/src/InternalTemplates/InternalModule.ts) abstract class, which means they contain the following attributes and methods:

 - `this.app` attribute: the obsidian API `App` object.
-- `this.templates` attribute: A map that maps a string representing the name of the variable / function with the actual variable / function.
 - `this.file` attribute: The destination file where the template will be inserted.
 - `this.plugin` attribute: The Templater plugin object.
+- `this.static_templates` attribute: A map containing all (name; variable/function) that are static.
+A static variable / function means that it doesn't depend on the file when executed.
+These type of variables / functions won't be updated each time we insert a new template, to save some overhead.
+- `this.dynamic_templates` attribute: Same as `static_templates` except  that it contains variables / functions dependent on the file when executed.
+- `this.createStaticTemplates()` method: Registers all static internal variable / function for that module.
-- `this.generateTemplates()` method: Registers every internal variable / function in the `templates` map.
+- `this.updateTemplates()` method: Registers every dynamic internal variable / function for that module.

 You can use these attributes in your new internal variable / function if you need them.